datapartnership/datapartnership.github.io/content/updates/2020-07-13-introducing-the-data-partnership-knowledge-base.md

 ### Summary

-The rationale for a data summary is to give a sneak peek into the datasets, even before submitting a project proposal, so you can have a rough estimate and better decide whether or not the data partner opportunity will help you in your project.
+The rationale for a data summary is to give a sneak peek into the datasets, even before submitting a project proposal.

 For example, when exploring the mobile data opportunities, you will be able to see the number of records by geographic region and day by day, so you can evalulate the quality of the sampling of each Data Partner.
 Also, you will be able to compare those metrics from different partners, possibly deciding for one or a combination of datasets.